PikaDude/office-simulator/readme.md

 ## Installation

-1. Firstly, you will need to create a new "bot" integration, in your slack [settings](http://my.slack.com/services/new/bot).
-Type a username `Office Simulator` and click "Add Bot Integration".
+1. Firstly, you will need to create a new Discord application, in the [Discord Developer Portal](https://discordapp.com/developers/applications/).
+Type a username `Office Simulator` and click "Save Changes".

+2. Once the application is created, you will need to make it a bot user.
+Press the "bot" tab on the left, and then click "Add Bot", followed by "Yes, do it!".

 2. Once the bot is created, you will be shown an `API token` ... copy this, we'll need it later.

-3. Next, clone this project, or download it as a [ZIP](https://github.com/tholman/office-simulator/archive/master.zip) and extract it.
+3. Next, clone this project, or download it as a [ZIP](https://github.com/PikaDude/office-simulator/archive/master.zip) and extract it.

-4. Open up `index.js` in the root directory, and add replace `SLACK_API_TOKEN` with your slack token.
-You can also change the channel from `general` to one of your other channels, if you wish.
+4. Open up `index.js` in the root directory, and add replace `DISCORD_BOT_TOKEN` with your bots token.
+Then, replace `CHANNEL_ID` with the ID for the channel that the bot will be posting the announcements.

+5. Invite the bot to the Discord Server that includes the channel that you provided in the previous step.

 5. Finally, run `npm install` and `npm start` in the project, and you should see the initial team building message.